 The town's official plan is required to conform to, or be consistent with, the following documents which have been recently approved or amended.
 The conformity reviews may recommend changes to the town's current official plan policies.

-Municipal official plans within the greater golden horseshoe are required to conform to the Province of Ontario's Growth Plan for the Greater Golden Horseshoe.
-On June 17, 2013, changes came into effect that extend the Growth Plan's vision, policies, and population and employment targets, from 2031 to 2041.
-As a result, Halton Region is required to conduct a conformity exercise to accommodate 1 million people and 470,000 jobs by 2041.
-This also affects the town's growth management strategy for accommodating its share.
+The official plans of municipalities within Ontario’s “greater golden horseshoe” are required to conform to the Province’s 2017 Growth Plan for the Greater Golden Horseshoe – a long-term plan to manage growth, build complete communities, curb sprawl and protect cultural heritage resources and the natural environment.
+As a result, Halton Region is required to update the Regional Official Plan to accommodate 1 million people and 470,000 jobs by the year 2041.
+This affects the town's growth management strategy for accommodating its share of the Region’s forecasted growth.

+Halton Region is an “upper tier” municipality that comprises the “lower tier” municipalities of Oakville, Burlington, Milton and Halton Hills.
 The 2009 review of the Halton's Regional Official Plan resulted in the adoption of Regional Official Plan Amendment Number 38 (ROPA 38), which was appealed to the Ontario Municipal Board.
 The majority of ROPA 38 is now in effect including many new general policies and employment targets to 2031.
+The current Regional Official Plan Review will include an update to Halton Region’s best planning estimates for population and employment in conformity with the 2017 Growth Plan.

-The Speers Road Corridor Study will build on work completed through the employment and commercial review to further identify suitable long-term land uses and intensification opportunities along Speers Road that support the corridor's primary function as an Employment Area.
+The Speers Road Corridor Study build on work completed through the Employment and Commercial Review to further identify suitable long-term land uses and intensification opportunities along Speers Road that support the corridor's primary function as an Employment Area.
+An official plan amendment (OPA 27) was adopted by Council on April 16, 2018 to update the policies applying to the Speers Road Corridor.

-The Stable Residential Neighbourhoods Review will revisit the Livable Oakville policies intended to maintain and protect existing neighbourhood character.
+The Residential Policy Review will revisit the Livable Oakville policies intended to maintain and protect the character of established residential areas.
 Development activity and residential development opportunities will be studied.
-New and revised policies will be considered, where necessary to support the growth management framework.
+New and revised policies will be considered to support the growth management framework established by the updated urban structure.

 The North Oakville East and West Secondary Plans, which apply to the lands north of Dundas Street and south of Highway 407, are part of the town's 2006 Official Plan.
 They allow for higher density urban development – to accommodate about 55,000 people and 35,000 jobs – on the lands outside of the defined natural heritage and open space system.